 Many are made with cheap, low-quality ingredients and are hiding tons of sugar and additives that can cause digestive distress and prevent absorption of important nutrients says Ariane Hundt, MS, a star Clinical Nutritionist and founder of Brooklyn Bridge Boot Camp.

 To help you avoid those and grab the healthiest one the next time you really need portable protein, we asked Hundt to help us evaluate close to 40 of the most popular bars on the market, based on ingredient lists, nutrient balance, sugar content, and more.

 Read on for the five best and worst nutrition bars currently available, plus a bonus selection of “snack” bars that have less protein but are great for a quick pick-me-up bite when you need it.

 Superfood chia seeds are the protein powerhouse ingredient in this bar, and many of its other clean, whole-food, plant-based ingredients are organic.
-It has 10g of protein and 5g of fiber to balance out the sugar, plus an omega 3 boost you’ll get from the chia.
+It has 10 grams of protein and 5 grams of fiber to balance out the sugar, plus an omega 3 boost you’ll get from the chia.
 “This is great for people who want something that’s crunchy and slightly sweet for a snack,” Hundt says (and for vegans!).
 “It’s delicious and well-balanced in terms of the ingredients.”

 “The great thing about this one is just the high fiber and protein content,” Hundt says, referring to 17 grams and 20 grams, respectively, packed into just 170 calories.
 Quality ingredients like almonds, coconut, sea salt, and whey protein isolate also satisfy other nutrition requirements, although they’re not organic.
 One note: Hundt says to steer clear of Quest’s bars that contain sucralose, like the popular Cookies & Cream.